biocuration/isb-website/Documentation.md

-## Working on Local Machine and Push to WPENGIN
+## Working on Local Machine and Push to WPENGINE

 ### Step 1: Setup local environment
 You can setup any server you comfortable with, I am using XAMPP, If you want to setup **XAMPP** then follow the istruction below
 For windows http://www.wikihow.com/Install-XAMPP-for-Windows
 For MAC https://www.webucator.com/how-to/how-install-start-test-xampp-on-mac-osx.cfm

-### Step 2: Copy the latest files from wpengin
+### Step 2: Copy the latest files from wpengine
 Log in to your account at https://my.wpengine.com/installs/biocuration/backup_points#production and navigate to the Backup Points section.
 Once there, choose the latest one and select **Download Zip**.

 Once the download of the preferred backup point is complete, extract the contents to a directory of your choosing.
 For this site will assume *~/biocuration/isb-website*.